C-Change Medical Student Survey

-A tool measuring dimensions of the existing culture in order to address the professional and personal development of students in academic medical centers
+An instrument measuring dimensions of the existing culture in order to address the professional and personal development of students in academic medical centers.

-In an initial phase, C-Change has conducted in-depth interviews with male and female faculty in five academic medical centers in order to document the culture and issues affecting faculty productivity and well-being.1-3,5-10 Those qualitative interview data served as basis for the construction of an extensive quantitative survey instrument, the C-Change Faculty Survey,© which systematically explores and documents the experiences of medical school faculty and the organizational culture in their academic medical centers.
+In an initial phase, C-Change has conducted in-depth interviews with male and female faculty in five academic medical centers to document the culture and issues affecting faculty productivity and well-being.
+Those qualitative interview data served as basis for the construction of an extensive quantitative survey instrument, the C-Change Faculty Survey,© which systematically explores and documents the experiences of medical school faculty and the organizational culture in their academic medical centers.
 The faculty survey was later adapted for medical students to measure their perceptions of their learning environment and professionalism, and offers insights into the "hidden curriculum."

 Analysis and Reporting of Study Findings

 C-Change creates the scales representing dimensions of the culture and other analytic variables of interest, and prepares data tables with frequencies for all survey variables.

 Pricing of the C-Change Student Survey depends on study specifics, such as the size of the study population, analysis of sub-populations or customized benchmarking.

 The survey can be adapted for students in other health care disciplines.

 Data – Action Cycles

 Assisting institutions to collect and use their survey data effectively and constructively are central elements of the services provided with the C-Change survey.
 C-Change offers consultation on implementing data-action cycles, i.e., change activities that are appropriate and responsive to survey findings.

 - Pololi LH, Evans AT, Nickell L, Reboli AC, Coplit LD, Stuber ML, Vasiliou V, Civian JT, Brennan RT.
 Assessing the learning environment for medical students: An evaluation of a novel survey instrument in four medical schools.
 Academic Psychiatry.
 2017;41:354-359.